kmerckae/panda_safe_hrc_tutorial/source/doc/zed_ros/zed_ros.rst

 Read and follow the |Stereolabs_ZED2_ROS_integration| tutorial.

-Below you will find some extra information on top of what the tutorial explains for the **installation** on the NVIDIA Jetson Xavier NX.
+Below you will find some extra information on top of what the tutorial explains.

 *  We have installed |Nvidia_JetPack_ubuntu| on our NVIDIA Jetson Xavier NX and because this filesystem is based on Ubuntu 18.04, we will follow the ROS installation procedure for Ubuntu 18.04, as such we have to install ROS Melodic.